 One of the easiest ways to increase your chances of avoiding an accident is to always follow posted traffic signals.
 While it is true that not every driver will follow these instructions, doing this greatly helps you stay safe.

 Speak with a Pedestrian Accident Attorney

 Pedestrians are compromised in several ways while walking on the road.
 One of these reasons is that vehicles are often much larger than pedestrians.
 A second reason is that pedestrians often lack the padding that other drivers have.
-As a result, if you or a loved one is injured while walking on the road, you should not hesitate to contact an experienced accident attorney.
-Contact Jay Trucks PLC today for assistance.
+As a result, if you or a loved one is injured while walking on the road, you should not hesitate to contact an experienced injury attorney today.
+Contact Jay Trucks & Associates today for assistance.